AHaliq/thesis-defense/main.typ

 $]
 where $IVC(vec(w))$ is output of program and $vec(x)$ is public input

-TODO (message passing at a high level and where it is used)
+TODO (public inputs at a high level)

 #pagebreak(weak: true)